Ever wondered what makes your down pillow or comforter good? Is it fill power, loft, weight, insulation, or all of it?

-The maximum fill power you can find is 900, which represents the top-quality cushion or pillow you can buy.
-The higher your fill power, the largest-sized clusters inside of the item.
+The maximum fill power you can find is 900, representing the top-quality cushion or pillow you can buy.
+The higher your fill power, the largest sized clusters inside the item.
 It will also feature better insulation for a better loft.

-You might also find some jackets with fill power 900- consider this the most premium item out there.
-Yes, 900 fill power is the best that you can get!
+You might also find some jackets with fill power 900.
+Consider this the most premium item out there because 900 fill power is the best that you can get!

-Just to compare- products in your home such as furniture and soft toys tend to have a lower fill power (around 500).
+To compare, you can examine the furniture and soft toys at your home.
+These products tend to have a lower fill power (around 500).

-If you're looking for a fluffier pillow, opt for a higher fill power and luxury materials.
-While there are some manufacturers that will use a down-feather blend in their bedding, it's best to stick to premium quality goose down to ensure your best night's sleep.
+Also, note that if you're looking for a fluffier pillow, opt for a higher fill power and luxury materials.
+While some manufacturers use a down feather blend in their bedding, it's best to stick to premium quality goose down to ensure your best night's sleep.

-Fill Power should only be used for Pure Down Products; however, manufacturers misuse the word and use it to define other things which should not be considered.
+Fill Power should only be used for Pure Down Products; however, manufacturers misuse the word and use it to define other things, which could be misleading.
 You may find that many synthetic and down alternative products refer to the term fill power in their description, which can be very misleading.
 Fill power should only be used to refer to products with down fill.

 Fill Power vs. Fill Weight

-Fill power helps determines the loft and quality of your down products whereas fill weight is a measure of the volume for your down accessory.
+You might have noticed that people often talk about fill power, but hardly anyone mentions fill weight in their product descriptions.
+Why is that?
+Fill power helps determines the loft and quality of your down products, whereas fill weight is a measure of the volume of your down accessory.